James Monroe: Minister to France

-As the 1790s progressed, the French Revolutionary Wars came to dominate U.S. foreign policy, with the British and French navies both interfering with U.S. trade with Europe.
+As the 1790s progressed, the French Revolutionary Wars came to dominate U.S. foreign policy, with the British and French both interdicting U.S. trade with Europe.
 Like most other Jeffersonians, Monroe supported the French Revolution, but Hamilton's followers tended to sympathize more with Britain.
 In 1794, hoping to find a way to avoid war with both countries, Washington appointed Monroe as his minister (ambassador) to France, after Madison and Robert R. Livingston had declined the offer.
 At the same time, he appointed the Anglophile Federalist John Jay as his minister to Britain.
 Monroe took this position at a difficult time: America's negotiating position was made considerably more difficult by its lack of military strength.
 In addition, the conflict between Paris and London in America intensified the confrontation between the Anglophile Federalists and the Francophile Republicans.
-While the Federalists were basically only aiming for independence from Great Britain, the Republicans wanted a revolutionary new form of government, which is why they strongly sympathized with the First French Republic.
+While the Federalists were basically only aiming for an independent American state, the Republicans wanted a revolutionary new form of government, which is why they strongly sympathized with the First French Republic.

 After arriving in France, Monroe addressed the National Convention, receiving a standing ovation for his speech celebrating republicanism.
 Monroe's passionate and friendly message of greeting at the inaugural ceremony before the National Convention was later criticized by Jay for its sentimentality, and Washington viewed the speech as "not well devised" in terms of venue and in light of American neutrality in the First Coalition War.
 Monroe experienced several early diplomatic successes, including the protection of U.S. trade from French attacks.
 In February 1795, Monroe used his influence to secure the release of all American citizens imprisoned since the French Revolution and Adrienne de La Fayette, the wife of the Marquis de Lafayette.
 He had already secured the release of Thomas Paine in July 1794 and took him in, but when Paine worked on a diatribe against Washington despite Monroe's objections, they parted ways in the spring of 1796.